Istria Food

 Squid, prawns, shellfish, and scampi are central to coastal Istrian cooking.
 They appear grilled, fried, in risotto, in pasta, and in buzara-style dishes with olive oil, garlic, parsley, wine, and breadcrumbs.

-Buzara is one of the key cooking terms to recognize because it describes a preparation style rather than a single fixed seafood species.
+Buzara is a cooking term worth recognizing because it describes the preparation rather than one fixed seafood species.

 Fuži, Pljukanci, and Gnocchi

-Handmade pasta is one of Istria’s strongest food markers.
-Fuži are folded pasta shapes, pljukanci are hand-rolled pasta pieces, and gnocchi appear with meat sauces, truffles, mushrooms, and seasonal ingredients.
+Handmade pasta is a central part of inland Istrian cooking.
+Fuži are folded pasta shapes, pljukanci are hand-rolled pieces, and gnocchi appear with meat sauces, truffles, mushrooms, and seasonal ingredients.

-These doughs carry many of Istria’s inland flavors: Boškarin beef, truffles, wild mushrooms, game, wine-based sauces, and slow-cooked meat ragù.
+These doughs carry many of Istria's inland flavors, including Boškarin, truffles, wild mushrooms, game, wine-based sauces, and slow-cooked meat ragù.

 Asparagus, Chard, and Wild Greens

 Wild asparagus, chard, and other greens give Istrian food a strong seasonal vegetable side.
-Asparagus appears in spring dishes, while chard and potatoes are common with fish, seafood, and simple coastal meals.
+Wild asparagus appears in spring, while chard and potatoes accompany fish, seafood, and other coastal meals.

-Greens appear in frittatas, soups, stews, pasta sauces, and side dishes with olive oil.
-They show the lighter side of Istrian cooking beside truffles, beef, and cured meats.
+Greens also appear in fritaja, soups, stews, pasta sauces, and side dishes dressed with olive oil.

 Herbs and Aromatics

-Rosemary, bay, sage, parsley, garlic, fennel, and other herbs shape Istrian seafood, meat, sauces, stews, cheese, honey, and olive-oil-based dishes.
-They are part of the peninsula’s coastal and inland cooking vocabulary.
+Rosemary, bay, sage, parsley, garlic, fennel, and other aromatics appear with Istrian seafood, meat, sauces, stews, cheese, honey, and olive-oil dishes.

 Olives & Extra Virgin Olive Oil